-Traffic congestion and capacity issues, primarily during peak times (rush hour), both impacts and are impacted by residents, local businesses and traffic in the surrounding communities.
+Traffic congestion and capacity issues, are primarily during peak times (rush hour), both an impacts and are impacted by residents are impacted by residents, local businesses employees and traffic in the surrounding communities.

 The MDOT flex route project scheduled to begin in 2021 will have the most regional impact on capacity.